 Grounds and espresso powder are not the same, nor are they interchangeable in most recipes.
 Powder is water-soluble, more like instant coffee than ground, it’s ground into much finer particle size, and it has a completely different flavor profile than most other beans to work better with the concentrating effect of the pressurized espresso brewing process.

 In this article, we’re going to look at the differences between the powder and normal coffee, learn why the two are incompatible in recipes, and what you can use instead as a suitable substitution if you can’t get hold of espresso powder.

 What Exactly is Espresso Powder?

-Espresso powder is not quite the same as regular coffee or instant coffee, it’s not even the same as finely ground coffee beans.
+Espresso powder is not quite the same as regular coffee or instant coffee, and it’s not even the same as fine coffee grounds.

 If you’ve ever tried replacing the powder with instant coffee or ground coffee in a recipe, you already know that the two are not comparable in terms of taste.